SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- Memorial Day: This is a federal holiday in the United States to honor and mourn the military personnel who have died in the performance of their military duties.
+- **Memorial Day (Observed)**:
-- Observance activities often include:
+  - National holiday in the United States
-  - Visiting cemeteries and memorials
+  - Honors military personnel who have died in the performance of their military duties
-  - Flying the U.S. flag at half-staff until noon
+  - Typically marked by ceremonies, parades, and laying of wreaths at cemeteries
-  - Participating in parades
+  - Many people visit memorials and cemeteries to pay their respects
-  - Moments of silence or listening to "Taps"
+  - Considered the unofficial start of summer
-  - Family gatherings and barbecues as it also unofficially marks the
+  - Flags often flown at half-staff until noon, then raised to
 ### Positive Qoute
 ------
-"Every sunrise 🌅 brings new hope, embrace the day with a heart full of love ❤️ and positivity ✨.
-Let your spirit soar as high as the possibilities! 🚀"
+"Believe in the magic of new beginnings and let your spirit soar 🌟✨🚀 Embrace the journey and spread joy like confetti 🎉❤️🌈"